 For polymeric substances it may be difficult to develop an adequate residue analytical method.
-A limited residue definition in form of a marker will be required if PHMB is proposed for approval
+A limited residue definition in form of a marker will be required if PHMB is proposed for approval.

-Residue definition: a proposal of residue definition for drinking water and body fluid and tissues is required 6 months before the date of approval
+Residue definition: a proposal of residue definition for drinking water, body fluid and tissues and food and feeding stuff is required 6 months before the date of approval.